developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

 -----

 ## II.
 Access Licensing System
-After a licensing agreement is purchased from Zebra or a Zebra reseller, an email is sent to the licensing company's representative containing user credentials for accessing the Zebra Enterprise Software Licensing system.
+After a licensing agreement is purchased from Zebra or a Zebra reseller, an email is sent to the license requester containing user credentials for accessing the Zebra Enterprise Software Licensing system.

 #### Visit the [Zebra licensing support page](https://www.zebra.com/us/en/support-downloads/software-licensing.html), register and log into the portal to: